Neon Dreams: Career

 The band started in 2015 consisting of lead vocalist Frank Kadillac (born Jahmal Wellington), DJ/vocalist Corey LeRue, guitarist Matt Gats (Matt Sampson), and drummer Adrian Morris.
 They met in high school where Corey was a DJ while the other members were originally into rock.
 They spent their formative years pushing boundaries and experimenting with different musical styles.
-They first got recognition from rapper Waka Flocka Flame in January 2015 when they remixed his track “Hard In The Paint”.
+They first got recognition from rapper Waka Flocka Flame in January 2015 when they remixed his track "Hard In The Paint".

 Their sound evolved into electronic with pop and rock elements as they began writing and performing.
-On September 4, 2015 they released their first track, “Love Experts”.
+On September 4, 2015, they released their first track, "Love Experts".
 It was debuted on Bell Media stations across Canada and quickly picked up by other Top-40 stations nationwide.
-It climbed its way onto Billboard’s CHR Top 40 chart and iTunes’ Top 10 electronic chart.
+It climbed its way onto Billboard's CHR Top 40 chart and iTunes' Top 10 electronic chart.

-Their debut EP To You was released on August 26, 2016 and accumulated over 15 million streams.
+Their debut EP To You was released on August 26, 2016, and accumulated over 15 million streams.
 It included the group's gold single "Marching Bands," featuring Kardinal Offishall.
 They won Best New Artist (Dance/Urban/Rhythmic) at the 2017 Canadian Radio Music Awards, beating out prominent nominees Tory Lanez and PartyNextDoor.
 They were also winners of the 2017 Allan Slaight JUNO Master Class.

-In 2017, Corey Lerue left the band to run their Halifax-based Independent label Dreaming Out Loud.
+In 2017, Corey Lerue left the band to run their Halifax-based independent label Dreaming Out Loud.
 The label signed a distribution imprint deal with Warner Music Canada.
 Lerue continues to write and produce for the band.
-In 2018 Matt Gats left the band to take over label and managing duties.
-On September 22, 2017 the band released Wolf, Princess & Me, their now unavailable second EP.
+In 2018, Matt Gats left the band to take over label and managing duties.
+On September 22, 2017, the band released Wolf, Princess & Me, their now unavailable second EP.

 The duo released their debut album, Sweet Dreams till Sunbeams, on July 25, 2019.
 The 9 track album was inspired by Kadillac's visit to a healing retreat in Sedona, Arizona, where he was encouraged to open up about his troubled childhood.
-The album featured the radio hit “High School Dropout,” which reached #20 on Canadian Top 40.
+The album featured the radio hit "High School Dropout," which reached #20 on Canadian Top 40.

 Neon Dreams won the JUNO Award for Breakthrough Group of the Year in 2020 and performed "We Were Kings" on the broadcast.
-Billboard said afterwards, "Neon Dreams capped a career-year with a Juno Award and a special performance that confirmed the alt-pop duo’s elevation to the big stage."
+Billboard said afterwards, "Neon Dreams capped a career-year with a Juno Award and a special performance that confirmed the alt-pop duo's elevation to the big stage."

+After winning the JUNO Award for Breakthrough Group of the Year in 2020, Neon Dreams continued releasing studio albums.
+The duo released Love Child Baby Dolphin in 2023, followed by The Good, The True, And The Beautiful in 2024.
+In 2025, they released 10 Years, marking a decade since the group’s formation.